yulu/yulu.github.io/blog1/_posts/2016-02-01-android-crop-library.md

 title:  "How to Distribute Library on jCenter and My First UI Lib"
 date:   2016-02-01 18:00:00
 categories: blog1
+tags: "android jcenter ui-widget"
 ---

 In order to modularize the [ViSearch Android SDK](https://github.com/visenze/visearch-sdk-android) that I was working with previously, I developed my very first UI lib - [image-crop-layout](https://github.com/yulu/crop-image-layout).
 This is a light-weight image cropping module that supports UI customization and box update listener.

 Here is a very good tutorial on how to [upload a library to jCenter by Brian Attwell](http://brianattwell.com/distributing-android-libs-via-jcenter/).

 ### Submit library to jCenter via Bintray